sap1ens/sap1ens-blog/source/resume/index.markdown

 footer: true
 ---

 My [LinkedIn](https://ca.linkedin.com/in/sap1ens) profile is my resume.
+For now.
 You can also download [PDF version](/files/resume-yaroslav-tkachenko.pdf).

 If you want to know more about me check my [about](/about) page.